 Four alumni of Lehigh University’s Iacocca Global Entrepreneurship Intensive (IGEI) returned as undergraduate students, continuing a journey that began with a summer of global learning, entrepreneurship, and campus immersion.

-IGEI offers four weeks of college preparation for high school students, focusing on building entrepreneurship and global citizenship.
+IGEI offers four weeks of college preparation for high school students, focusing on entrepreneurial mindset, leadership development, and intercultural effectiveness.
 Throughout the program, students stay on Lehigh’s campus, experiencing life as a college student.

 A woman speaking to a group of students in a large classroom